Setting up a home studio isn’t easy.

 But when you get it right… wow, is it worth it.

-When you have a properly setup home studio, you can produce music at home that sounds professional.
+When you have a solid home studio setup, you can produce music at home that sounds professional.
 You can produce music that’s worthy for the radio.

 Home Studio Setup: What Equipment You Need

-There are 8 key pieces of equipment that you need to start a successful home studio:
+There are only 9 key pieces of equipment that you need for a successful home studio setup:

 - Laptop or Computer